Sleeping pills may be sedatives or hypnotics, and they come in many forms. People can choose natural, prescription, or over-the-counter pills.

 - cimetidine for heartburn

 The safety profile of valerian root is still unclear.
 Possible side effects may include headaches, dizziness, itchiness, and stomach problems.
 Some people feel groggy or drowsy in the morning after taking valerian root.

-Also, people who have taken valerian root for extended periods, then stopped may experience withdrawal symptoms.
+Also, people who have taken valerian root for extended periods then stopped suddenly may experience withdrawal symptoms.
 People who stop taking benzodiazepines after long periods may experience similar symptoms.

-Because the medical community is still unsure of the effects, pregnant women and children younger than 3 years should not use valerian.
+Because the medical community is still unsure of the effects, women who are pregnant and children under 3 years of age should not use valerian.